 If you happen to be in London or have plans to fly there anytime soon, then you have most likely heard of the London Underground.
-It is also known as the London Tube, but is best explained in today’s terms as the London Subway.
+It’s also known as the Tube but is best explained in today’s terms as the London Subway.

 The London Underground is the oldest underground railway system in the world, since it began its operations in 1863.
 It was initially built to lessen street congestion, paving the way for a more breathable city.
 Today, the London Tube has more than ten lines serving hundreds of stations.
 It is one of the most efficient London trains for getting around.